 - An actuarial valuation for accounting purposes is performed every three years at September 30 and extrapolated to December 31 annually.
 The valuations and extrapolations are based on best estimates in accordance with Chartered Professional Accountants (CPA) Handbook Section 4600. - An actuarial valuation for funding purposes is prepared every three years.
-It determines the long-term financial health of the Plan at current contribution rates.
+It determines the long-term financial health of the Plan.
 In preparing the funding valuation, the actuary projects the Plan's benefit costs (including inflation protection) and compares them to plan assets.

-In 2017, the Plan recognized an actuarial accounting deficit of \$163 million (financial statement reporting), compared to a \$191 million deficit at the previous year end.
-The pension obligations decreased by \$15 million as members are retiring later than expected, the increase in member pensions for indexation was lower than expected and the plan recognized higher mortality than expected.
-When combined with the benefits paid during the year, the total of these decreases to the pension obligations more than offset the increase in liabilities resulting from the discount rate falling from 3.6% at the beginning of the year to 3.3% at December 31, 2017.
+In 2018, the Plan recognized an actuarial accounting deficit of \$152 million (financial statement reporting), compared to a \$163 million deficit at the previous year end.
+The pension obligations decreased by \$79 million as members are retiring later than expected, the increase in member pensions for indexation was lower than expected and the discount rate rose from 3.3% at the beginning of the year to 3.8% at the end of the year.

-Net assets available for benefits have increased by \$13 million.
+Net assets available for benefits have decreased by \$68 million.

-Actuarial accounting deficit (in millions) 2017 2016 Net assets available for benefits \$ 759 \$ 746 Pension obligations 922 937 Deficit \$ (163) \$ (191)
+Actuarial accounting deficit (in millions) 2018 2017 Net assets available for benefits \$ 691 \$ 759 Pension obligations 843 922 Deficit \$ (152) \$ (163)